raml-org/raml-spec/versions/raml-10/raml-10.md

     displayName: Public Gists
 ```

-The key of a resource property, its relative URI, MAY consist of multiple URI path fragments separated by slashes.
+The key of a resource node, its relative URI, MAY consist of multiple URI path fragments separated by slashes.
 For example, /bom/items might indicate the collection of items in a bill of materials as a single resource.
 However, if the individual URI path fragments are themselves resources, the API definition SHOULD use nested resources to describe this structure.
 For example, if /bom is itself a resource, then /items should be a nested resource of /bom, versus using /bom/items as a non-nested resource.

 Absolute URIs are not explicitly specified.
 They are computed by appending the relative URI of the top-level resource, and then successively appending the relative URI values for each nested resource until the target resource is reached.
 In this formation of the absolute URI, if a baseUri is defined, it is prepended before the relative URI of the top-level resource; any trailing slashes in the baseUri are removed before prepending.